-In connection with the Quarterly Report of Terra Tech Corp. (the "Company") on Form 10-Q for the quarter ended June 30, 2016 (the "Form 10-Q"), I, Derek Peterson, Chief Executive Officer of the Company, certify, as of the date hereof, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Terra Tech Corp. (the "Company") on Form 10-Q for the three and nine months ended September 30, 2016 (the "Form 10-Q"), I, Derek Peterson, Chief Executive Officer of the Company, certify, as of the date hereof, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge, that the Company's Form 10-Q fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that the information contained in the Form 10-Q, fairly presents, in all material respects, the financial condition and results of operations of the Company.

-By: /s/ Derek Peterson
+Date: November 9, 2016 By: /s/ Derek Peterson

+Derek Peterson

-Derek Peterson President and Chief Executive Officer
+President and Chief Executive Officer